Eversmile12/X402-audio-to-audio/README.md

 -   That audio payments are practical (they're not)
 -   That you should use this in production (please don't)
--   That we have good judgment (debatable)
+-   That I have good judgment (debatable)

 ---

 ## Acknowledgments

 Huge thanks to the [Coinbase x402 team](https://docs.cdp.coinbase.com/x402) for building the protocol that made this possible. x402 is genuinely important infrastructure for web payments.
-We just... took it off-road.
+I just... took it off-road.

 Also thanks to EIP-3009 for existing since 2020 and being criminally underused until now.